Inca Trail Express

 quote deal number 2188251

-You'll have plenty of free time to explore the greatest icon of ancient South America, Machu Picchu
+Explore the greatest icon of ancient South America, Machu Picchu on a guided tour

 Explore Cusco, South America's oldest continuously inhabited city

-- The city has ancient foundations, an interesting blend of Inca and colonial influences, and endless things to do and see
+- The city has ancient foundations, an interesting blend of Incan and colonial influences, and seemingly endless things to do and see

 Breakfasts Included: 6